zer0master/pyyaml-flatten-lists-tag/README.md

 # pyyaml-flatten-lists-tag

 ## Background
-This is a small module illustrating implementation of a `!FlattenLists` custom YAML tag to render a list-of-lists value as a single list value.
-Its primary use is in handling the non-native YAML use case of defining a list of common values (which may be something other than scalars) as an anchor in a configuration, then needing to merge it with a specific list elsewhere due to external requirements of the configuration.
+This is a small module illustrating implementation of a `!FlattenLists` custom YAML tag, which renders a list-of-lists value as a single list.
+The most likely scenario addresses the non-native YAML use case of merging a list of common values from an anchor definition (which can be non-scalars) elsewhere in the configuration due to external requirements of the consuming script or application.

 As an example, consider a trivial YAML file of the form:
 ```